-Governor's Keynote Address at the Asian Captive Conference 2017 - "De-Risking Asia: The Growing Role of Self-Insurance"Speaker: Muhammad bin Ibrahim Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 16 Aug 2017
+Governor's Keynote Address at the Asian Captive Conference 2017 - "De-Risking Asia: The Growing Role of Self-Insurance"Speaker: Governor Muhammad bin Ibrahim, FCB Venue: Sasana Kijang, Kuala Lumpur Language: English Speech Date: 16 Aug 2017

 It is probably fair to say that captives have had, at best, an uneasy relationship with regulators.
 Captive insurance did not get off on the right foot with regulators.
 In the early days of the modern captive, efforts to regulate captives were mostly ill-suited to the nature of the captive business.
 Prudential and market conduct regulations intended for the protection of the general public were applied equally to traditional and captive insurers.
 This reduces the cost savings that captives were set up to achieve.
 In response, captives relocated and domiciled in jurisdictions with less onerous regulations, which on hindsight is an onerous consequence.